BND Hamburger Icon

 Profit distributions as a salary

 An alternative method is to pay yourself based on your profits.
-The SBA reports that most small business owners limit their salaries to 50% of profits, Singer said.
+According to Evan Singer, CEO of SmartBiz Loans, a provider of Small Business Administration (SBA) loans, the SBA reports that most small business owners limit their salaries to 50% of profits.
 However, he noted that even the SBA doesn’t have a definitive answer on compensation for small business owners because this amount is highly dependent on a business’s development stage.

 “To give you guidance, the SBA maintains a database of income statistics,” Singer said.
 “Information [in the database] includes earnings by occupation and education, income statistics, and results from a national compensation survey.
 Not only will this data help determine your own salary, [but also] you’ll learn if the salaries you are paying your employees are fair.”